 Also included in this is work on construction sites that isn’t actually construction, such as site facilities or working in a canteen.

 If your subcontractor is registered for the CIS scheme, you’ll deduct 20% from their gross pay.
 If they’re not registered, or they haven’t given you their unique tax payer reference (UTR), then you’ll deduct 30%.

 It’s important that you work out their gross pay correctly so that the submission are correct.
 You don’t need to include charges for VAT, material and equipment.

-Is my UTR number on my CIS card?
+Is my UTR number on my Construction Industry Scheme card?

 Yes, you should find your UTR number on your CIS card or certificate.
 It’ll consist of 10 digits, with an extra 3 digits if it is your card / certificate number.